Visas and Immigration

 - It will be open to students who complete a course at undergraduate, postgraduate or research level, who have a valid Tier 4/Student visa at the point of application (which must have been issued for the completed course).
 The Tier 4/Student visa needs to have been issued at least 12 months before the application;

-- Unfortunately, the Graduate route will not be open to students who will complete their studies before the summer of 2021, or who do not hold a valid Tier 4/Student visa expires before 1 July 2021;
+- Unfortunately, the Graduate route will not be open to students who will complete their studies before the summer of 2021, or who do not hold a valid Tier 4/Student visa;

 - The visa will be two years long and will allow a graduate to work, or look for work, in any sector and at any level in the UK.
 The visa will be three years long for research graduates i.e. PhD;